 The most common mortgage is a fixed-rate mortgage, where the interest rate remains the same through the term of the loan.
 Fixed-rate mortgages can be more expensive than adjustable-rate mortgages, which have interest rates that can rise over time.
 However, a fixed-rate loan is better for budgeting.

-If you're in the market for a mortgage, consider using our mortgage rate comparison tool to find your best available interest rate.
+If you're in the market for a mortgage, consider using Lending Tree's table below to find the best rate.

 4. Credit card